OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

           - Ask the TC for a cost estimate for Option 4; report back in 3 months (June 2017).
       208. WQ - And also a comparable cost estimate for Option 1, with pros and cons of each option.
       209. JT - Ok, let's vote on that:
-          1. RES-OWIS-SC-2017-01:Resolution: Task TC with:[Action-SC-2017-23 Future development options report](https://github.com/OpenWIS/openwis-documentation/issues/193); vote: 7 in favour, 0 against.
+          1. RES-OWIS-SC-2017-05:Resolution: Task TC with:[Action-SC-2017-23 Future development options report](https://github.com/OpenWIS/openwis-documentation/issues/193); vote: 7-0 in favour.
+OWIS-RES
       210. JT - So approval of the strategic programme and work plan is deferred, pending the action above by the TC.
 	4. **Identification of investment required from OpenWIS Association required to deliver the work plan**
 		  1. JT - Can we summarise the key budget recommendations so far?